stiderspace/RiftCraft/README.md

 RiftCraft
 =========

-everything about rifts and space time manipulation
+Everything about Rifts and Space/Time manipulation.